agentrickard/domain/README.txt

   This value is taken from your system settings and need not be changed.
 It is provided to allow readbility in the domain list.

+  -- Domain URL scheme
+  Allows the site to use 'http' or 'https' as the URL scheme.
+Default is 'http'.
+All links and redirects to root site will use the selected scheme.

   2. Domain module behaviors
   These options affect how the module behaves.